mitchelbrooks-bepbop/mission-golf-quiz/README.md

 after building this out I then prompted AI to assist in allowing access to the quiz on smartphone platforms.
 Creating a interface that was easily ready to use on both laptops and smartphone devices.
 After all of this was completed I troubleshooted the quiz app myself running through it and examing the java code to ensure that all functions were working as intended.

+Use https://mitchelbrooks-bepbop.github.io/mission-golf-quiz/ to do the quiz in your browser